Street naming and numbering

 Fees are payable for our street naming and numbering services:

-- Renaming or renumbering once the new development had been agreed: £86.60 per unit/address
+- Renaming or renumbering once the new development addressing has been agreed: £100.30 per unit/address

 Street naming and numbering form